Lotokila Sugar Refinery

 Lotokila Sugar Refinery (LSR), also Lotokila Sugar Complex (French: Complexe Sucrier de Lotokila), was a sugar manufacturer in the Congo.
 The sugar complex comprised a sugar plantation, a sugar mill and a distillery.
 The industrial complex was established in 1973, as a public private partnership between Tshopo Province Administration, and an undisclosed private Chinese company.
 The complex closed down permanently in 2010.

 Location

 Lotokila Sugar Refinery was located in the village of Lotokila, along the southern bank of the Congo River, in Tshopo Province (formerly Orientale Province), approximately 79 km, northwest of the city of Kisangani, where the provincial capital is located.
-This is about 2399 km, by road, northeast of the city pf Kinshasa, the country's capital.
+This is about 2399 km, by road, northeast of the city of Kinshasa, the country's capital.
 The geographical coordinates of Lotokila are: 0°42'47.0"N, 24°33'23.0"E (Latitude:0.713056; Longitude:24.556389).

 Overview

 At its heyday, the company was a large sugar manufacturer, with a large plantation, occupying thousands of acres.
 It employed over 3,000 full-time and part-time workers.
 In addition to sugar, the complex distilled ethanol for industrial use and human consumption.

 In 1993, the Chinese investors pulled out of the partnership and the joint venture.
 They exited the Democratic Republic of the Congo, on account of a deteriorating security environment and declining financial conditions.
 The provincial administration in Kisangani tried unsuccessfully to soldier on by themselves, closing the sugar mill, cutting down staff numbers by 90 percent to 300, but maintaining the cane fields.
 They too threw in the towel and closed the industrial complex for good in 2010.